Graduate Special Student Admission Requirements

 3. I took a graduate-level course a few years ago as a graduate special student.
 Do I need to apply again before I may take another course as a special student?

-Graduate special student status remains active for five years.
+Graduate special student status remains active for five years from the time of acceptance.
 If it has been more than five years since you were first admitted as a graduate special student, you will need to reapply.

 4. Are there limitations on the courses that I can take as a graduate special student?

 As a graduate special student, you will be advised by the Assistant Dean for Curriculum, Policy, and Operations in the Office of the Graduate Dean.
 To enroll in any course, you must obtain the instructor's permission and the Assistant Dean's permission to register.
 Not every course is open to graduate special students.
 Enrollment in certain graduate courses is limited to degree-seeking students.
-Check with the Graduate Special Student Advisor in the Office of the Graduate Dean and the department offering the course to be sure.
+Check with the Assistant Dean in the Office of the Graduate Dean and the department offering the course to be sure.

 5. What if I want to become a full-time Gallaudet graduate student after taking a few courses as a special student?